 We introduce clients to new ways of unwinding and encourage them to try different activities to explore what they might like to pursue when they eventually leave us.
 Well-being activities are an extremely beneficial aspect of recovery, offering each resident a healthy and therapeutic outlet and in some cases, presenting the chance to learn a new skill.

-At Brazos Recovery Services, we offer something for everyone who walks through our doors:
+At Brazos Recovery, we offer something for everyone who walks through our doors:

 We take groups of residents on camping trips, which many enjoy as a ‘mini-retreat’.
 We don’t do camping by halves, so be prepared for the full camping experience.
 We carry all our own equipment, put up our own tents, make the fire, cook our own food, and everyone gets involved, which creates a wonderful community spirit as well as the opportunity to learn lots of new skills.